Steps to resolve your complaint

 For concerns relating to the delivery of academic, administrative or support services, you should contact the area or staff member responsible, for example, a lecturer, course coordinator, program director, timetabling services or property services.
 This contact can be done informally in person, in writing or, in some cases, via an online form.
 Many concerns are often resolved very quickly and informally at this stage.

-If you do not know who to contact to try and resolve your concern informally, please contact the complaint handler in the local area or complaints staff in Integrity within the Academic Registrar’s Group for advice:
+If you do not know who to contact to try to resolve your concern informally, please:

 If your problem or concern is not resolved to your satisfaction informally, or if you believe the response you receive is unreasonable, you can lodge a formal complaint by completing an online complaint form via RMIT Connect.